 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for Paul Davis to arrive, below are some suggestions to help deal with the damage:
+While you are waiting for help to arrive, below are some tips to help handle with the damage:

-- Carpets: Avoid walking on carpet if at all possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid being on carpet if possible.
+Do not use ”DIY” home carpet cleaners.

-- Ceilings/Walls: Do not attempt to wipe or wash ceilings and other absorbent surfaces.
+- Ceilings/Walls: Don’t wipe or attempt to wash ceilings and other absorbent surfaces.

-- Food Items: Don’t consume food items exposed to smoke or canned products that have been exposed to excessive heat.
+- Food Items: Do not consume any food exposed to smoke or canned goods that have been subjected to excessive heat.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape two pieces of cheesecloth over air registers with masking tape.
+Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.

-If your home or business is damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your home or business is damaged by fire, storm, water, mold or other disaster, Call Paul!